 Radiology has a major role to play in the percutaneous drainage of hepatic abscesses, which can be performed either under ultrasound or CT guidance.

 Surgery is limited to those patients where percutaneous drainage is impossible or has proven ineffective.
 Additionally, the source of the abscess may require surgical treatment at which time the abscess may also be drained.

-Prognosis is highly variable, depending not only the organism involved and size of the abscess but also the co-morbidities present.
+Prognosis is highly variable, depending not only on the organism involved and size of the abscess but also on the comorbidities present.
 Figures range from 9-80% 3.

 General imaging differential considerations include:

 - malignancy: usually greater diffusion restriction at the periphery (lower ADC values) 26

 - biliary cystadenoma